Charles Grant (1810 EIC ship): EIC voyages

 Voyage #1: Captain Thomas Talbot Harington sailed Charles Grant on her maiden voyage.
 She left Bombay on 17 April 1810, reached St Helena on 5 July, and arrived at Long Reach on 8 September.

 Voyage #2: Captain John Lock (or Loch), received a letter of marque on 27 February 1811.
 He would sail Charles Grant for three voyages.

 She left Portsmouth on 8 April 1811, bound for China.
 She reached the Cape on 13 July, Penang on 30 August, and Malacca on 19 September, before arriving at Whampoa on 22 October.
 Homeward bound, she crossed the Second Bar (about 20 miles downstream from Whampoa), on 15 December, and reached St Helena on 21 March 1812.
 She arrived at Long Reach on 15 May.

 Charles Grant was admitted to the Registry of Great Britain on 11 November 1812.

 Mr. Charles Neakes, draftsman and purveyor of the Thames shipbuilders Messrs Wigram and Green, testified to the House Select Committee on Petitions Relating to East-India-Built Shipping that repairs to her prior to her first and second voyages amounted to £1578 8s 11d and £1411 18s 7d; although he referred to her as a new ship, he did not specify the years of the work on so which voyages it actually pertained to.

 Voyage #3: Lock sailed from Portsmouth on 24 December 1812, bound for Bombay and China.
 Charles Grant arrived at Bombay on 9 May 1813.
 She reached Penang on 18 July and arrived at Whampoa on 7 September.
 Homeward bound, she was at Lintin Island on 27 February 1814 and reached St Helena on 26 May.
 She arrived at Long Reach on 10 August.

 Voyage #4: Lock left the Downs on 14 January 1815, bound for Bombay and China.
 Charles Grant reached the Cape on 31 March, Bombay on 27 May, Penang on 8 August, and Malacca on 22 August, before arriving at Whampoa on 23 September.
 Homeward bound, she crossed the Second Bar on 27 November, reached St Helena on 23 March 1816, and arrived at Long Reach on 15 May.

+When Charles Grant arrived back at London she discharged her crew, including her Chinese sailors hired in Canton. repatriated 18 to Canton, together with 362 others, leaving the Downs on 20 July 1816.

 Voyage #5: For her next three voyages Charles Grant was under the command of Captain Hugh Scott.
 He sailed her from the Downs on 7 January 1817, bound for Bombay and China.
 She reached Bombay on 17 May, Penang on 27 July, and Malacca on 14 August, before arriving at Whampoa on 12 September.
 Homeward bound, she crossed the Second Bar on 21 November, reached St Helena on 24 March 1818, and arrived at Long Reach on 20 May.